plamarque/sphinx-poc/docs/GettingStarted/Activity/Microblog.rst

    |image16|

--  Upload an image from your desktop: It allows you to select an image from your computer.
+-  **Upload an image from your desktop**: It allows you to select an image from your computer.
 Browse for the image and double-click on it to select.
 A progress bar will appear to indicate the upload progress.

    When the upload has ended, the image will appear in the dedicated area.

--  Select on server: select an image already on the server from your drives.
+-  **Select on server**: select an image already on the server from your drives.
 Clicking on the link opens the Select files form.

    |image17|